bitcoin-core/bitcoincore.org/_posts/en/posts/2024-07-03-disclose-orphan-dos.md

 announcement: 1

 excerpt: >
-  A node could be stalled for hours when processing the orphans of a specially crafted unconfirmed transaction.
+  A node could be stalled for hours when receiving a specially crafted unconfirmed transaction.
+A fix was released on May 18th, 2019 in Bitcoin Core 0.18.0.
 ---

 A node could be stalled for hours when processing the orphans of a specially crafted unconfirmed